pacificnm/admin.cityartwalks.com/.github/chatmodes/refactor-hooks.chatmode.md

 A hooks file is successfully refactored when:
 1. ✅ Follows User hooks pattern exactly
 2. ✅ All hooks use baseHook utilities
-3. ✅ Validation implemented correctly
+3. ✅ NO validation code in hooks
+4. ✅ NO Zod schema imports
-4. ✅ Cache management proper
+5. ✅ Cache management proper
-5. ✅ Error handling consistent
+6. ✅ Error handling consistent
-6. ✅ get_errors returns "No errors found"
+7. ✅ get_errors returns "No errors found"
-7. ✅ All JSDoc complete
+8. ✅ All JSDoc complete
 8. ✅ Naming conventions followed